csaid/csaid.github.io/_posts/2021-03-28-youre-measuring-wrong.md

   </div>
 </div>

-## Correct approach: Instrumental Variables and The Local Average Treatment Effect
+## Correct approach: Instrumental Variables and the Local Average Treatment Effect
 DD is a reasonable approach in situations where there is no randomization.
 But because our experiment is randomized, there is a clever trick we can use to get a much better estimate.

 The parameter we ultimately want to estimate is $$\delta_{cp}$$, which is the difference between the treated compliers’ outcome and their counterfactual outcome if it didn’t receive treatment, as shown in Figure 3.